Associate2

 Escalate to a higher authority if necessary for resolution

-Q15.
-How to calculate ending prepaid expenses.
+Q. How do you calculate ending prepaid expenses?

 Ending prepaid expenses can be calculated by subtracting the prepaid expenses at the beginning of the period from the total prepaid expenses incurred during the period.